|Nutritional Guidelines (per serving)|

 Pass the puree through a sieve or food mill.
 For every cup of strained puree add 1 cup sugar and choose one of the following cooking methods.

 Place sweetened pulp in a slow cooker with lid partially off to let steam escape.
-Set at low and cook, stirring occasionally, for 6-12 hours or overnight, or until thick enough so the butter doesn't run off a spoon when turned upside down.
+Set at low and cook, stirring occasionally, for 6 to 12 hours or overnight, or until thick enough so the butter doesn't run off a spoon when turned upside down.

 Place sweetened pulp in a microwave-safe bowl and cook for 20 minutes at a time, stirring frequently until thick enough so the butter doesn't run off a spoon when turned upside down.

-Place sweetened pulp in a medium saucepan and cook over low heat, stirring frequently, for 1-2 hours or until thick enough so the butter doesn't run off a spoon when turned upside down.
+Place sweetened pulp in a medium saucepan and cook over low heat, stirring frequently, for 1 to 2 hours or until thick enough so the butter doesn't run off a spoon when turned upside down.

 Place sweetened pulp in a heatproof casserole dish or roaster.
-Bake, stirring only occasionally, for 1-3 hours or until thick enough so the butter doesn't run off a spoon when turned upside down.
+Bake, stirring only occasionally, for 1 to 3 hours or until thick enough so the butter doesn't run off a spoon when turned upside down.